Fuji X-E2, FUJINON XF 55-200mm, ISO 4000, ƒ/4.8, 1/500

 Nikon D4, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/1.8, 1/400

-Have you ever noticed when you use a technique that some famous photographer perfected and maybe even taught you that you don’t get the same results?
+Have you ever noticed that using a technique that a famous photographer perfected and maybe even taught you doesn’t produce the same results?

 Maybe you have realized that you are implementing all these techniques correctly in your photos, and you continue not to win any competitions you are entering.

-A wonderful moment in the movie Remember the Titans is about how “… attitude reflects leadership.”
-Here listen to the clip:
+A wonderful moment in Remember the Titans is about how “… attitude reflects leadership.”
+Here, listen to the clip:

 Where is your heart?

 It wasn’t what I did that made a difference–it was how I thought.
-I start d asking myself why specific techniques worked and others didn’t.
+I started asking myself why specific techniques worked and others didn’t.
 I soon noticed that when a strategy was wildly successful, it had more to do with the fact that I honored a principle than the strategy itself.
-When a strategy was less successful, that too could be directly related to a code I violated.
+When a strategy was less successful, that, too, could be directly related to a code I violated.

-A principle is different from a strategy; it is about understanding the why and not the what or how.
+A principle differs from a strategy; it is about understanding the why, not the what or how.
 Your ability to be flexible is because you are more relaxed.
-Understanding these principles is because you “GET IT,” and because you do, you can listen more and look more for ways to implement them.
+Understanding these principles is important because you “GET IT,” and because you do, you can listen more and look for ways to implement them.
 Natural creativity can take place if you understand the principles.

 The principle of the technique frees you up, whereas the method alone will freeze you up.

 I remember this photo shoot I was doing to help a young actress with her headshots.
-I could see what I wanted to capture right in front of me, but it just wasn’t working.
-I was shooting with soft boxes using strobes, and the depth of field was too big.
+I could see what I wanted to capture right before me, but it wasn’t working.
+I was shooting with soft boxes using strobes, and the depth of the field was too big.

 I wanted to shoot at ƒ/1.4.
 So, always using my strobes in the studio was a technique.
 But unfortunately, I was letting that technology get in the way of the principle of soft lighting.

 That is only a tiny part of why I love this photo.
 You see, there is another part of the creative process.
 I had been noticing the model’s looks and the mood they were creating.
-So I talked to her about how her particular looks reminded me of some famous actresses in Hollywood.
+So I told her how her particular looks reminded me of some famous actresses in Hollywood.

-In this photo, I told her how she reminded me of Anna May Bates (played by Joanne Froggatt) of Downton Abbey.
-Well, h mom was there and said I was mentioning all her favorites.
+In this photo, I told her how she reminded me of Anna May Bates (played by Joanne Froggatt) in Downton Abbey.
+Her mom was there and said I was mentioning all her favorites.
 We were connecting.

-You see, the principle of lighting and WHY drove the creative process and not just put the light here and look here.
+The principle of lighting and its WHY drove the creative process, not just putting the light here and looking here.

 I was trying to capture her personality for the photos of the beautiful blonde.
 She is such a ham and loves to have fun.
 Not too serious at all.
-After a while, I was connecting with her like the humble kid next door.
+After a while, I connected with her like the humble kid next door.

 You see, we have been talking about the principles of portraits and not so much technique.